Eligibility & Selection – U.S. Fellows

 - Be majoring in a science or engineering field;

-- Be in their freshman (B1) or sophomore (B2) year of undergraduate study at the time of application;
+- Be in your freshman (B1) or sophomore (B2) year of undergraduate study at the time of application;

 - Have a minimum G.P.A. of 3.0 or above;